Japanese Scrambled Eggs

 By Lee Jackson ↣ Published on: December 11, 2020

-Last Updated: October 25th, 20230 Comments on Japanese Soft Scrambled Tamago Rice Bowl
+Last Updated: December 4th, 20242 Comments on Japanese Scrambled Eggs

 Most breakfast times for me include an egg!
 Ever since I was a giant child, I've loved eggs - all ways, all shapes, all sizes!
 This simple Japanese dish is a sure-fire hit in the morning.
 A filling, fragrant treat.

-For my scrambled eggs, I want to replicate the flavour of Tamagoyaki, a sweet and savoury egg.
-I don't like mine too sweet, so I'll not add sugar - instead I'll use a little mirin (Sweet Japanese cooking wine) to add a note of sweetness.
-To add more aroma, a little sesame oil will be added and to finish the flavours off, a teaspoon of light soy sauce.
+For my Japanese scrambled eggs, I want to replicate the flavour of Tamagoyaki, a sweet and savoury egg.
+For a light sweetness I'll use a little mirin, a sweet Japanese cooking wine.
+To add aroma, a little sesame oil will work its magic and to add an umami saltiness, a teaspoon of light soy sauce.
+The resulting eggs are a perfect balance of flavour.

 What is a Tamago or Tamagoyaki bowl?